validaoxyz/hyperliquid-exporter/UPGRADING.md

 # Upgrading Hyperliquid Exporter

-## Unreleased action-vocabulary update
+## Upgrading to v4.0.7

 ### Testnet action-type boundary

+Before v4.0.7, the Testnet `v4.0.6` exporter (commit `d078382`, SHA-256
+`bd6b621495a02d50945c888edd67a4c8f47eb9f7b9eeccdc3490b6e68c6a37ce`)
-Before this update, the Testnet v4.0.6 exporter classified the official `outcomeDeploy` and `trailingStop` action types as `other`.
-The installed binary identified itself as commit `d078382` with SHA-256 `bd6b621495a02d50945c888edd67a4c8f47eb9f7b9eeccdc3490b6e68c6a37ce`.
+classified the official `outcomeDeploy` and `trailingStop` action types as `other`.
-At 2026-08-27 12:49 UTC, both the replica `other` counter and its paired `unknown_action` counter were `1,138`, up from `32` on 2026-08-24.
-They reached `1,258` by 15:38 UTC, when Prometheus reported an increase of about `3.03` over the preceding ten minutes.
-Bounded raw samples contained `outcomeDeploy` and `trailingStop`, but the aggregate cannot prove the composition of all historical actions.

-Keep both values as dated pre-upgrade snapshots tied to that binary.
-Immediately before rollout, record the then-current `other` and `unknown_action` values with the capture time as the final pre-upgrade boundary.
-Do not compare that absolute value with the post-upgrade `other` counter.
-This update gives `outcomeDeploy` and `trailingStop` their own series, and exporter restarts reset the process-local counters.
-Start a new comparison boundary after deployment.
-`HyperliquidUnknownActionTypeObserved` uses ten-minute counter increases, so it alerts only on new `other` observations from the replica or split-client mempool paths.
+Historical snapshots for both the replica `other` counter and paired `unknown_action` counter:

+- **2026-08-27 12:49 UTC:** `1,138`
+- **2026-08-27 15:38 UTC:** `1,258` (approximate ten-minute increase: `3.03`)
+- **2026-08-27 16:11:48 UTC (final pre-upgrade snapshot):** `1,262`

+Although bounded raw samples contained `outcomeDeploy` and `trailingStop`, the historical aggregate composition remains unproven.

+### Upgrade considerations

+- **Do not compare absolute pre- and post-upgrade values:** Process restarts reset process-local counters, and v4.0.7 moves `outcomeDeploy` and `trailingStop` into their own named series.
+Establish a new measurement boundary post-deployment.
-Roll out the classifier before loading the alert rule.
-Confirm that new `outcomeDeploy` and `trailingStop` observations reach their named series, then load the rule and establish the post-upgrade boundary.
-Loading the rule while the old binary is still classifying these official actions as `other` will produce an expected warning.
+- **Deployment order:** Deploy the classifier before loading the `HyperliquidUnknownActionTypeObserved` alert rule, which evaluates ten-minute increases from the replica and split-client mempool paths.
+Verify that new `outcomeDeploy` and `trailingStop` events route to their dedicated series before activating the rule to prevent false alerts.

-The two regression files named `*.constructed.*` are minimal raw stream envelopes, not captured chain records.
-They test top-level action classification only and make no claim about either action's payload schema.
+- **Test fixtures:** Files matching `*.constructed.*` are constructed envelopes that validate top-level classification only; they do not validate action payload schemas.

 ## Upgrading to v4.0.6